unifiedstreaming/fmp4-ingest/ingest_spec.md

 ## Encoder/Ingest Source redundancy
 For certain critical live event streams that demand even higher availability and quality of experience, it is recommended to use multiple active redundant encoders to achieve seamless failover with no data loss.
 When two groups of encoders or media ingest sources push two copies of each stream simultaneously into the live service.
 This setup is supported because publishing points can filter out duplicate fragments based on stream ID and fragment timestamp.
 The resulting live stream and archive is a single copy of all the streams that is the best possible aggregation from the two sources.
 For example, in a hypothetical extreme case, as long as there is one encoder (it doesn’t have to be the same one) running at any given point in time for each stream, the resulting live stream from the service is continuous without data loss.
 The requirements for this scenario are as the requirements in the "Encoder failover" case in most cases, with the exception that the second set of encoders are running at the same time as the primary encoders.

-## processing entity or publishing point redundancy
+## Processing entity or publishing point redundancy
 For highly redundant global distribution, sometimes you must have cross-region backup to handle regional disasters.
 Expanding on the “Encoder redundancy” topology, customers can choose to have a redundant service deployment in a different region that's connected with the second set of encoders.
 Customers also can work with a Content Delivery Network provider to deploy a Global Traffic Manager in front of the two service deployments to seamlessly route client traffic.
 The requirements for the live encoders or ingest source are the same as the “Encoder redundancy” case.
 The only exception is that the second set of encoders needs to be pointed to a different live ingest endpoint.

 ## References